abyssDS/sfmlWiki/TutorialCMake.md

 cd build/  # a separate directory so we can easily remove all the CMake work files cmake ..  # generate Makefile's make
+# or, if you want a more traditional output with the commands run:
+make VERBOSE=1
 ```

 To create Code::Blocks project files: